A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Data Used for Case Studies

-As with any practical application, we encountered additional challenges and had to make certain assumptions.
-We assumed there were no empty subsets and no survey weights.
-In the naive case, if someone using the validation server applied their analyses to an empty subset, then they would receive an error message.
-An error message would inform the user that there are few or no observations in the interested subset, violating the guarantees of DP.
-We acknowledge the reality of this issue for creating a validation server, but addressing this problem is beyond our scope.
+We make some assumptions to deal with limitations to existing DP methodology.
+We assume there are no survey weights and, for queries other than counts, there are no empty subsets for categorical variables.
+To the best of our knowledge, there are no existing methods satisfying $(\epsilon,\delta)$-DP or $(\xi, \rho)$-zCDP that handle survey weights as generated by most federal statistical agencies, including SOI, because those systems extensively use the confidential data to generate the final survey weights (e.g., non-response adjustments).
+For the second assumption, if someone using a validation server applies their analyses to an empty subset, the query will result in an error message.
+If released, this error message will inform the user that there are no observations in the interested subset, violating DP.
+We acknowledge this as a practical issue but addressing this problem is beyond the scope of our paper.

-To the best of our knowledge, there are little to no DP methods for handling survey weights for regression.
-Some methods exist for tabular statistics, but early testing showed that the GS became too large to be useful when applied to our data.
-Although we do not explore weights, we will consider them for later stages of the validation server and discuss this further in Section \ref{sec:conclusion}.
+In order to calculate the sensitivity, we also assume the users input bounds for the continuous variables and provides a list of the levels in categorical variables.
+We assume users would derive these inputs using prior knowledge or publicly available synthetic data.
+In our experiments, we use the observed minimum and maximum as bounds for continuous variables and observed levels for categorical variables.
+Using this strategy to set the bounds and levels implies that in practice results may be worse than our findings show.
+Our approach also implies that if a method has poor performance, we do not expect that altering the bounds or levels would lead to improvements.
+However, the proposed procedure can serve as a starting point and as a way to choose methods.
+Future work can focus on identifying strategies for determining input parameters.